Updated July 2, 2021.

 7. Get Your Tsunami Safety On

 Hawaii has been struck by many tsunamis, several of which have been devastating.
-Tsunamis can strike any island or coastal area, but one of the most vulnerable places is Hilo, on the northeast side of the Big Island.
+Tsunamis can strike any island or coastal area, but one of the most vulnerable places is Hilo, on the northeast side of the Island of Hawai’i.
 There’s a fantastic little museum there that explains how tsunamis happen and what modern technology can do to help warn people when one is imminent.
 I highly recommend this unique museum!

 8. Admire Akaka Falls